MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/prometheus-metrics-overview.md

 ### Virtual Machines and Virtual Machine Scale sets

 Send data from self-managed Prometheus on virtual machines and virtual machine scale sets.
-Servers can be in an Azure-managed environment or on-premises.
+The virtual machines can be in an Azure-managed environment or on-premises.
 Fro more information, see [Send Prometheus metrics from Virtual Machines to an Azure Monitor workspace](/azure/azure-monitor/essentials/prometheus-remote-write-virtual-machines).

 ## Data storage